eriksjolund/abi2xml/README.md

-This program parses the binary file format coming from a ABI PRISM TM 377 DNA Sequencer and writes the information in plain text to an xml file.
+This program parses the binary file format coming from a ABI PRISM TM 377 DNA Sequencer and writes the information in plain text to an XML file.

 ## ABI file format